canuckinoz/090825-classtrack_complete/README.md

 ## Dev login
 On the login page, click "Use demo teacher" to sign in as a demo teacher for `CLASS-3A`.
 This calls `/dev-login` on the backend and redirects back to the app.
-This project is now deployed with Blitzy!
+This project is now deployed with Blitzy.